First on CNN: Jessie Liu resigns from Treasury after pulled nomination

 Trump's decision to abruptly withdraw her nomination was directly tied to her former job.

 As Trump and administration officials weighed pulling Liu's nomination to serve as the Treasury Department's under secretary for terrorism and financial crimes, a central factor in the talks was how she had run the US Attorney's Office.
-The problem wasn't that she necessarily did anything wrong, one person familiar with the thinking said, but that she didn't do more to get involved in those cases.
+The problem wasn't that she necessarily did anything wrong, one person familiar with the thinking said, but that she didn't do more to get involved in those cases, though it's not clear what leeway she would have had.

+Liu was nominated in December to serve as the Treasury Department's under secretary for terrorism and financial crimes.
+Previously she headed the US attorney's office that oversaw the prosecution and conviction of Trump's longtime political adviser until Attorney General William Barr replaced her last month.
+She also led the team that worked on the sentencing of former Trump deputy campaign manager Rick Gates.

+Fox Business anchor Lou Dobbs, who counts Trump among his viewers, on Tuesday accused Liu of softening her office's case against a former Senate aide convicted in relation to sensitive leaks, and suggested that she had helped "cover up" his ties to the origins of the Russia investigation.
+Both of Dobbs' claims were presented without evidence.

 Related Content